Updated: Oct 15, 2020

 What would have happened if you would have just stayed in the present and enjoyed the whole rest of your weekend?
 How would it have changed your energy level?

-For me, when I was peeling back the layers and years of anxiety in order to reduce it and know how to manage for future, I recognized much of the anxiety I would get from anticipation also came from past experiences.
-This included relationships with people who were close to me that were not always healthy and things at work.
-It was almost as though I would mentally note, “watch out this hurt” and my brain would take note, “don’t do that again”.
-Then when I was in a situation where I had that mental reminder of how it rolled out last time, I would get edgy and anxious about what was going to happen this time.
+When I was peeling back the layers and years of anxiety to reduce it and know how to manage for the future, I recognized much of the anxiety I would get from anticipation also came from past experiences.
+This included relationships with people close to me that were not always healthy and things at work.
+It was almost as though I would mentally note, “watch out, this hurt,” and my brain would take note, “don’t do that again.”
+When I was in a situation where I had that mental reminder of how it rolled out last time, I would get edgy and anxious about what was going to happen this time.
 Like I was trying to anticipate the future.

 Who else has had this experience before?